dustinpfister/blog_posts/_posts/nodejs-filesystem-read-file.md

 ## 1 - Some basic examples of the nodejs read file method

 In this section I will be starting out with some very basic examples of the read file method.
 I also use this kind of section to bring up other things that should be known before continuing to read the rest of the post.
+One thing I often bring up is that this is not a [getting started type post with nodejs](/2017/04/05/nodejs-helloworld/), or [javaScript in general](/2018/11/27/js-getting-started/), so I assume you have at least some background with this topics.

 ### 1.1 - The source code examples here are up on guthub